Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

-Editor’s note: This article has been reposted with the author’s permission, and is a preview of a letter submitted to Louisa County’s paper of record, the Central Virginian, where after 3 weeks it was finally published under a different title in their 10-12 issue, and is only available online to paying subscribers, or here .
+Editor’s note: This article has been reposted with the author’s permission, and after 3 weeks it was finally published Louisa County’s paper of record, the Central Virginian under a different title in their 10-12 issue, and is only available online to paying subscribers, or here.

 Write something about yourself.
 No need to be fancy, just an overview.